Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-03-cosmo-local-plan.md

 ---
-title: "The Cosmo-Local Plan for our Next Civilization: Towards a convergence of the local bioregional resilient production efforts with the global coordination and 'Capital for the Commons' capacities of Web3"
+title: The Cosmo-Local Plan for our Next Civilization
-subtitle:
+subtitle: Towards a convergence of the local bioregional resilient production efforts with the global coordination and 'Capital for the Commons' capacities of Web3
 author: Michel Bauwens
 authorURL:
 tags: